apache/airflow/BREEZE.rst

   -p, --python <PYTHON_MAJOR_MINOR_VERSION>
           Python version used for the image.
 This is always major/minor version.

           One of:

                  2.7 3.5 3.6 3.7

   ####################################################################################################

-  Detailed usage for command: kind-cluster

-  breeze kind-cluster [FLAGS] OPERATION

-        Manages host-side Kind Kubernetes cluster that is used to run Kubernetes integration tests.
-        It allows to start/stop/restart/status the Kind Kubernetes cluster and deploy Airflow to it.
-        This enables you to run tests inside the breeze environment with latest airflow images loaded.
-        Note that in case of deploying airflow, the first step is to rebuild the image and loading it to the cluster so you can also pass appropriate build image flags that will influence rebuilding the production image.
-Operation is one of:

-                 start stop restart status deploy test

-  Flags:

-  -p, --python <PYTHON_MAJOR_MINOR_VERSION>
-          Python version used for the image.
-This is always major/minor version.
-          One of:

-                 2.7 3.5 3.6 3.7

-  -F, --force-build-images
-          Forces building of the local docker images.
-The images are rebuilt automatically for the first time or when changes are detected in package-related files, but you can force it using this flag.

-  -P, --force-pull-images
-          Forces pulling of images from DockerHub before building to populate cache.
-The images are pulled by default only for the first time you run the environment, later the locally build images are used as cache.

-  -E, --extras
-          Extras to pass to build images The default are different for CI and production images:

-          CI image:
-                 devel_ci

-          Production image:
-                 async,aws,azure,celery,dask,elasticsearch,gcp,kubernetes,mysql,postgres,redis,slack,
-                 ssh,statsd,virtualenv

-  --additional-extras
-          Additional extras to pass to build images The default is no additional extras.

-  --additional-python-deps
-          Additional python dependencies to use when building the images.

-  --additional-dev-deps
-          Additional apt dev dependencies to use when building the images.

-  --additional-runtime-deps
-          Additional apt runtime dependencies to use when building the images.

-  -C, --force-clean-images
-          Force build images with cache disabled.
-This will remove the pulled or build images and start building images from scratch.
-This might take a long time.

-  -L, --use-local-cache
-          Uses local cache to build images.
-No pulled images will be used, but results of local builds in the Docker cache are used instead.

-  ####################################################################################################